graeme-a-stewart/cpp-concurrency/doc/00-TipsReferences.md

 ### Timing

 To measure any performance boost from threading you need to take accurate timing measurements.
-The easiest way to do this is with the `chrono` library (C++11).
+The easiest way to do this is with the `chrono` library from C++11.

 ```cpp
 #include <chrono>